ubports/wiki.ubports.com/Building-ubports-source.md

 This guide covers the basics of building certain portions of Android as they relate to Ubuntu Touch.
 The example device used in this guide is a OnePlus One.

+If you do not have a source tree yet, check out the "Setting up your source tree" heading on the [[UBports Development Information]] page.

 # Setting up the environment

 Setting up the environment is necessary before porting any device.
-Though it's not strictly necessary to use Ubuntu, you might run into problems by using different versions of software.
-This guide uses Ubuntu.
+You should use Ubuntu for building any Android source, including this.
+To ensure that we can help you on the IRC or forums, ensure that you are using Ubuntu.
 If you do not use Ubuntu as your host OS, you should look into virtualizing a Ubuntu environment via LXC or a VM.

-## Using Ubuntu:
-### Step 1, Add the phablet-tools repository:
+### Add the phablet-tools repository:
 ```
 sudo add-apt-repository ppa:phablet-team/tools
 sudo apt-get update
 sudo apt-get install phablet-tools
 ```

-### Step 2, Installing build tools:
+### Install build tools:
 ```
 sudo apt-get install git gnupg flex bison gperf build-essential \
   zip bzr curl libc6-dev libncurses5-dev:i386 x11proto-core-dev \